MichaelSebero/steal-command/README.md

 .
 Through the root terminal enter the name of your file manager.

 .
-Place the contents of either the sudo or doas version of Steal in your [ /bin ] folder.
+Place the Steal command in your [ /bin ] folder.